Tq4NaBx3/shifr-php/README.md

 Double encryption of known data with a password can serve as a signature. <br>
 For example Sha1Sum(data) * password * password = Signature <br>
 If the signature decrypted twice gives the checksum, then this gives reason to trust the signed data.<br>
+Double data decryption can also serve as a signature.<br>
+Data ÷ decryption ÷ decryption = signature<br>
+The data is decrypted twice and verified with the signature.<br>